Mesure73L/Mesures-Website/README.md

 i want to work on the 12oc thing but this morning my computer didn't have internet for some reason so i couldn't commit the code to github

-so i created a testing branch with the partially complete code but i don't remember what i need to put in it -->
+so i created a testing branch with the partially complete code but i don't remember what i need to put in it

+btw how are you accessing this i'm on vscode.dev
+-->